klipski/drawer-backend/README.md

-# django-drf-boilerplate
+# drawer-backend

 ## Description
-This is a simple template repository for new projects.
+This is a repository that contains the source code for the application backend.

+## Setup
+Create `.env` file in `app` directory from template file `env.template`.

 ## Installation
 ```